 Across many years, Bucksbaum would become one of the art world’s most beloved figures, and a staunch supporter of artists and their work.
 As a collector, The New York Times reported, she blended ‘a private passion for art with an invigorating public altruism’.

 In 1967 Bucksbaum moved to Des Moines, Iowa, with her husband Martin Bucksbaum.
 There she became an active supporter of local arts organisations and museums, including the Des Moines Art Center, where then-director James T. Demetrion had made a name for himself as a visionary curator.
 In Demetrion, Bucksbaum found not only a friend, but an extraordinary mentor.

 From 1995, Bucksbaum became closely involved with the Whitney Museum.
 For some two decades she was one of the Whitney’s most stalwart benefactors and advisors, and was eventually named its vice chairwoman.
 Her contributions to the museum included dozens of important works by artists such as Dan Flavin, Carroll Dunham, Christo and Roy Lichtenstein.

-She also spearheaded the selection of Renzo Piano as architect for the museum's new downtown Manhattan space.
-In those years, says Paulson, ‘she continued to collect with great insight and passion and really found her own voice.’
+She also spearheaded the selection of Renzo Piano as architect for the museum’s new downtown Manhattan space, and continued to collect with great insight and passion.

 Given to an artist every two years in conjunction with the Whitney Biennial, The Bucksbaum Award — the most financially generous in fine art — now defines that institution’s programming